May 13, 2021

 Join us for a short one-mile run starting in front of the Memorial Museum and ending at Social Capital near our NEW Finish Line in Scissortail Park!
 Bart Yasso will share best practices for race preparation.
 Our running club partners – Red Coyote, Landrunners, OK Runner, Yukon RAW, and WAHOO!
 Running will be available with information on their okcMarathon training programs.

-The event is FREE, but to receive free food and a beverage at Social Capital you MUST pre-register by Tuesday, June 1 using the button below.
+The event is FREE, but to receive free food and a beverage at Social Capital you MUST pre-register by Tuesday, June 1.

 COMMUNITY LONG RUN